apify/apify-docs/content/docs/integrations/slack.md

 ## [](#step-one) Step 1: Set up the Slack integration

 You can find all integrations on an actor's or task's **Integrations** tab.
-For example, we will use a task we have pre-set for the [Google Shopping Scraper](https://console.apify.com/actors/aLTexEuCetoJNL9bL).
+For example, you can try using the [Google Shopping Scraper](https://console.apify.com/actors/aLTexEuCetoJNL9bL).

 Find the Slack integration, then click the **Configure** button.
 You will be prompted to log in with your Slack account and select your workspace in the **Settings > Integrations** window.